dimasyankauskas/ai-first-stack/README.md

 ## 🎮 Fun Fact: "Mobile-First" Prototyping

-I often prototype **full-stack, multi-agent applications on my phone** using **Google AI Studio** -going from idea to deployed demo in a single session.
+I often prototype **full-stack, multi-agent applications on my phone** using **Google AI Studio** — going from idea to deployed demo in a single session.

 I describe the system and constraints to my AI agents, then iterate on code and UX until it’s ready for the team.
 Capturing those "AI eureka moments" is how I test whether a product vision is clear and shippable before we invest engineering hours.